 Brockton is a larger medium-sized city located in the state of Massachusetts.
-With a population of 95,314 people and 21 constituent neighborhoods, Brockton is the seventh largest community in Massachusetts.
-Brockton has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 105,643 people and 23 constituent neighborhoods, Brockton is the sixth largest community in Massachusetts.
+Brockton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Brockton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Brockton isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Brockton are a mix of both white- and blue-collar jobs.
 Overall, Brockton is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Brockton who work in office and administrative support (14.39%), sales jobs (10.81%), and healthcare suport services (6.70%).
+There are especially a lot of people living in Brockton who work in office and administrative support (11.87%), healthcare suport services (9.37%), and sales jobs (8.36%).

 Although the majority of commuting trips in the city are by private automobile, Brockton is somewhat unusual for a city of its size for having a substantial number of people who use public transportation.
 For a lot of people, the bus helps to get to and from their jobs every morning, which benefits everyone in the Brockton area by reducing both traffic and air pollution.

-The percentage of adults in Brockton who are college-educated is close to the national average for all communities of 21.84%: 18.14% of the adults in Brockton have a bachelor's degree or advanced degree.
+In terms of college education, Brockton is nearly on par with the US average for all cities of 21.84%: 18.36% of adults 25 and older in Brockton have a bachelor's degree or advanced degree.

 Brockton is an extremely ethnically-diverse city.
 The people who call Brockton home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Brockton residents report their race to be White, followed by Black or African-American.
+The greatest number of Brockton residents report their race to be Black or African-American, followed by White.
 Brockton also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.02% of the city’s residents.
-Important ancestries of people in Brockton include Cape Verdean, Haitian, Italian, and English.
+People of Hispanic or Latino origin account for 11.88% of the city’s residents.
+Important ancestries of people in Brockton include Cape Verdean, Haitian, Irish, Italian, and English.

 The most common language spoken in Brockton is English.
-Other important languages spoken here include Portuguese and French Creole.
+Other important languages spoken here include French and Portuguese.